Login

 View in Library Catalog

-It is always an experience when we get the experience of living on the other side of the tracks.
+In Shock: My Journey from Death to Recovery and the Redemptive Power of Hope Book by Rana Awdish It is always an experience when we get the experience of living on the other side of the tracks.
 The author did an excellent job of expressing what her experience was like when she wore the robe of a patient instead of that of a doctor.
-The had the experience of lying in a hospital bed and watching and hearing the treatments that patients get from their medical team.
-She was able to experience the coldness, insensitivity, the mistakes, the delays, whatever attitude and the attitude of being treated as a subject, as a bed #.
-She saw and heard, ego, self-satisfaction, nonchalant attitude from the medical team caring for her.
+She had the experience of lying in a hospital bed and watching and hearing the treatments that patients get from their medical team.
+She was able to experience the coldness, insensitivity, the mistakes, the delays, nasty attitudes and the attitude of being treated as a subject, as a bed #.
+She saw and heard, ego, self-satisfaction, received nonchalant attitudse from the medical team caring for her.
 This was an eye opener for her and made her determine in her heart that she would not display these attitudes in her practice.

 View in Library Catalog